ahmad2246/Image-Compression/image-compression-comparison/README.md

 * NumPy
 * Pillow
 * scikit-image
+* OpenCV (cv2)

 You can install these packages by running the following command:

 ```
-pip install numpy Pillow scikit-image
+pip install numpy Pillow scikit-image opencv-python

 ```

 ## Usage and Output

+To utilize the image compression and quality assessment code, follow these steps:

-1. Place the images you want to compress in the "images" folder located in the same path as the Python code.
+1. Prepare the Images: Place the images you want to compress in the "images" folder located in the same directory as the Python code.
 Alternatively, you can specify a different folder path by modifying the "image_folder_path" variable in the code.

-2. Run the code using a Python interpreter.
+2. Run the Code: Execute the code using a Python interpreter.

+3. Folder Creation: After running the program, the following folders will be created:

-3. after excuting the program, 4 new folders will be created (each folder contains noisy images based on the name of the folder)
+	* Noisy Image Folders: Four new folders will be created, each containing noisy images based on the specific noise type.
+The folder names will correspond to the respective noise types.

-4. morover, 5 new folders will be created with "_compressed" at the end of thier names. these folders denote the compressed images
+	* Compressed Image Folders: Five new folders will be created, with "_compressed" appended to their names.
+These folders will store the compressed images for the compression that has been on the crossponding folder.

-5. finally, 5 txt files will be created showing the quality metrics for each folder
+4. TXT File Generation: Furthermore, five TXT files will be generated, each representing the quality metrics for a specific folder.

-each txt file will include
+Each TXT file will include the following metrics for each image:

-* compression ratio for (JPEG, PNG, WEBP) for each image
+* Compression Ratio (JPEG, PNG, WEBP)
-* MSE for (JPEG, PNG, WEBP) for each image
+* Mean Squared Error (MSE) (JPEG, PNG, WEBP)
-* PSNR for (JPEG, PNG, WEBP) for each image
+* Peak Signal-to-Noise Ratio (PSNR) (JPEG, PNG, WEBP)
-* SSIM for (JPEG, PNG, WEBP) for each image
+* Structural Similarity Index (SSIM) (JPEG, PNG, WEBP)

-Additionally, the each txt file will include the average metrics for each compression algorithm:
+Additionally, each TXT file will provide the average metrics for each compression algorithm:

-* Average CR for (JPEG, PNG, WEBP)
+* Average Compression Ratio (JPEG, PNG, WEBP)
-* Average MSE for (JPEG, PNG, WEBP)
+* Average MSE (JPEG, PNG, WEBP)
-* Average PSNR for (JPEG, PNG, WEBP)
+* Average PSNR (JPEG, PNG, WEBP)
-* Average SSIM for (JPEG, PNG, WEBP)
+* Average SSIM (JPEG, PNG, WEBP)

+By following these steps, you can conveniently assess the quality of image compression using various algorithms and evaluate the performance under different types of noise.

 # The code has been modified as follow:

+The code has been modified to enhance its functionality, readability, and performance.
+The following improvements have been implemented:

 ## structural similarity index (SSIM)

-The code now incorporates the structural similarity index (SSIM) as a quality metric.
-SSIM provides a more comprehensive assessment of image similarity by considering both pixel-level differences and structural information.
-It captures perceptual quality by evaluating the similarity of structural patterns and textures between images.
-SSIM is particularly useful for capturing distortions related to texture, edges, and global structure, providing a more accurate representation of image quality perceived by humans.
+The code now includes the structural similarity index (SSIM) as a quality metric.
+SSIM offers a more comprehensive evaluation of image similarity by considering both pixel-level differences and structural information.
+It captures perceptual quality by assessing the similarity of structural patterns and textures between images.
+SSIM is particularly valuable for detecting distortions related to texture, edges, and global structure, providing a more accurate representation of image quality perceived by humans.

 ## Noise Addition

-The code now introduces four types of noise (Gaussian, Salt and Pepper, Poisson, and Speckle) to the images.
-Each type of noise is added to all images, and the resulting noisy images are stored in specific folders corresponding to each noise type.
-This allows for evaluating the performance of each compression algorithm under different types of noise, providing a better overview of their performance.
+To provide a better assessment of each compression algorithm's performance, the code introduces four types of noise: Gaussian, Salt and Pepper, Poisson, and Speckle.
+These noises are added to all images, resulting in new sets of noisy images.
+The code organizes the noisy images into specific folders corresponding to each noise type.
+This enables a comprehensive evaluation of compression algorithms under various noise conditions, allowing for a better understanding of their performance characteristics.

-## Showing Output
+## Output Representation

-The code store txt files for showing the outputs in more clear and concise way rather than the previous way of showing the output in the console
+The code now generates TXT files to present the output in a more organized and concise manner.
+Instead of displaying the output solely in the console, the code stores the output information in TXT files.
+Each TXT file provides clear and structured data, facilitating easier analysis and interpretation of the quality metrics for each image and compression algorithm.

 ## Code Refactoring: